tsionyx/pynogram/README.rst

 If you have any issues, drop a line to the
 `project site <https://github.com/tsionyx/pynogram/issues>`_.

+..
+[1] The installation folder can vary depending on your distro, python version and installation method.
+For example when installed inside virtualenv it can be in one of such paths:

+  - .env/lib/python3.5/site-packages/
+  - ~/.virtualenvs/pypy3/site-packages/
+  - ~/.virtualenvs/pynogram/lib/python2.7/site-packages/

+ When installing system-wide it can be in:

+  - /usr/lib/pypy/lib-python/2.7/
+  - /usr/local/lib/python2.7/dist-packages/

+ If you still cannot find it, try the ``which pynogram``, it gives you some clue about where the installation folder can be.
+ Also if you actually searching for the *examples/* folder, try ``pynogram --show-examples-folder``.

 .. |Build Status| image:: https://img.shields.io/travis/tsionyx/pynogram.svg
     :target: https://travis-ci.org/tsionyx/pynogram